What's a Lifetime Mortgage?

 Always consult with a financial advisor before proceeding.

-The different lifetime mortgage types are typically divided into four categories: lump sum, drawdown, interest-only, and enhanced lifetime mortgages.
+The different lifetime mortgage types are typically divided into the four categories as mentioned above.

 Drawdown lifetime mortgages, on the other hand, provide more flexibility.

-Instead of getting all the money upfront, you take an initial amount and then ‘drawdown’ further amounts as and when you need them.
+Instead of receiving all the money upfront, you take an initial amount and then ‘drawdown’ further amounts as and when you need them.

-This can be cost-effective, as you only pay interest on the money you’ve actually taken.
+This can be cost-effective, as you only pay interest on the money you have actually taken.

-With an interest-only lifetime mortgage, you pay off the interest on a monthly basis, which means the loan amount doesn’t increase over time.
+With an interest-only lifetime mortgage, you repay the interest monthly, which means the loan amount does not increase over time.

 The original loan is then repaid once your home is sold.